 I have had difficulty finding any trace of birth registration for Abel Martin and as a result cannot confirm the names of his parents or siblings.

-Head of the household was Denis Dube a Cultivator (Farmer) by trade, age 63 born 15th April 1837 in New Brunswick.
-His wife Adeline Sirios, age 62 born 2nd February 1840 in Van Buren, Aroostook, Maine, U.S.A. and their children, Angele age 27 born 1873, Guillaume age 17 born 1883, Benoni age 18 born 1882 and Abel Martin age 9 born 13th June 1891. (there is a discrepancy in the birth year.)
+Head of the household was Denis Dube a Cultivator (Farmer) by trade, aged 63 who was born on the 15th April 1837 in New Brunswick.
+His wife Adeline Sirios, aged 62 was born on the 2nd February 1840 in Van Buren, Aroostook, Maine, U.S.A.
+Their listed children were Angele aged 27 born in 1873.
+Guillaume aged 17 born in 1883.
+Benoni aged 18 born 1882 and Abel Martin aged 9 born 13th June 1891. (there is a discrepancy in the birth year.)

-Library of Canada, Attestation Papers for Private, 666250 Abel John Martin.
+(From Library of Canada, Attestation Papers for Private, 666250 Abel John Martin).

 Brief History of Moncton